himanshuraj04/wss17/readme.md

 ![enter image description here][4]

 In this work we have been able to implement the first two stages of the algorithm and a slightly modified version of the third stage that cuts away the attention mechanism.
 We have trained the network on a 12 GB NVIDIA GPU.
 Training batch size is set to 16 due to the size limit of GPU memory.
-After 7 rounds the loss drops to 1.48.
-It is expected that on adding attention layer in the network, the loss should improve.
+It is expected that on adding attention layer in the network, the training should improve.

 For original and previous work in this direction please refer to the following links